Legal Operations

 Google Drive vs. CLM Software: The Difference Between Storing and Managing Contracts

-Do you know the moment when you're looking for a contract in your company's shared drive that it's in the wrong folder?
-Or even worse: You finally find it and find out that it's an outdated version?
+Do you know the moment when you're looking for a contract in your company's shared drive only to realize it's in the wrong folder?
+Or even worse: you finally find it and discover it's an outdated version?
 Managing contracts this way can be frustrating, especially as your business grows.

 Many teams rely on tools like Google Drive to store contracts and think that's enough.
 But as more contracts pile up, the challenges get bigger — missed deadlines, approval bottlenecks, and compliance risks that no one saw coming.
 What starts out as a simple system can quickly become a burden.